 Applicants should complete relevant sections in the Design Codes Checklist set out in Appendix B when formulating their proposals to determine their acceptability.
-The following design considerations are especially important to the area:
+The following design considerations are especially important to the area and should be applied, where appropriate:

 - a.
 Density in new residential developments should take into consideration and respond to the existing scale and density of housing in the surrounding local area. - b.
 New development must have due regard to the heights of other buildings in the character area and the generally low profile of buildings.
 This means typically not exceeding two storeys and having pitched or hipped roof styles. - c.
 The building line of new development should be in conformity with the existing arrangement of buildings. - d.
 Materials and colours should respect the specific character area, local vernacular and be in keeping with the local rural character (Examples are given in Design Code BF08). - e.
 New front and back gardens should complement the current character areas dimensions as highlighted in Design Code BF02. - f.
 New development should preserve mature trees and integrate new trees and vegetation to deliver biodiversity net gain and provide habitat opportunities for local wildlife. - g.
 New or existing development proposing boundary treatments should be consistent with neighbouring properties offering features such as hedges, low red brick walls and wooden fencing. - h.
-All developments should strive for high quality design that meets the climatic targets for CO2 emissions and are encouraged to incorporate wherever possible green design elements as detailed in the codes EEO1 to EEO6 in the Design Codes. - i.
-All new development should have consideration to Design Code SL02 and SP01 and encourage the promotion of active travel.
+All developments should strive for high quality design that meets the climatic targets for CO2 emissions and are encouraged to incorporate wherever possible green design elements as detailed in the codes EE01 to EE06 in the Design Codes.